Table of Contents

 Note that each exchange has a different format for API keys.

 Tip: Some users have reported not being able to copy and paste their API keys on some platforms.
-Our help articles such as Other ways to copy and paste and Paste items from clipboard in PuTTY may help.
+Our help article Keyboard shortcuts may help.

 connect command alone will display enabled market connections in the output pane.